-Epidemiologically, celiac disease affects about 1 in 100 to 1 in 300 of the world's population1.
-This rate may be increased among those at risk; Like first-degree relatives: 1 in 10, or like second-degree relatives: 1 in 39 and 1 in 56 in asymptomatic patients 1.
-Moreover, the prevalence of celiac disease among unexplained iron deficiency anemia's is 3% to 15%, 2% to 15% among type 1 diabetes, 2% to 7% among hypothyroidism, 3% to 6% among Addison's disease, and autoimmune hepatitis, 3% among irritable bowel syndrome, ataxia, and idiopathic neuropathy1.
-Studies in gastroenterology and/or autoimmune diseases are still limited in Yemen and only a few studies have been conducted on autoimmune hepatitis ^{9,10}, and the relationship between CD and infertility by measuring sex hormones in CD compared to controls healthy 11, anti-mannose auto-antibodies in patients with rheumatoid arthritis 12, and intestinal infection among adults and children13-15.
-The prevalence of celiac disease has not been established in Yemen, either in the general population or in symptomatic patients.
+Epidemiologically, CD affects about 1 in 100 to 1 in 300 of the world's population.
+This rate may be increased among those at risk; Like first-degree relatives: 1 in 10, or like second-degree relatives: 1 in 39 and 1 in 56 in asymptomatic patients.
+Moreover, the prevalence of CD among unexplained iron deficiency anemia's is 3% to 15%, 2% to 15% among type 1 diabetes, 2% to 7% among hypothyroidism, 3% to 6% among Addison's disease, and autoimmune hepatitis, 3% among irritable bowel syndrome, ataxia, and idiopathic neuropathy.
+Studies in gastroenterology and/or autoimmune diseases are still limited in Yemen and only a few studies have been conducted on autoimmune hepatitis and the relationship between CD and infertility by measuring sex hormones in CD compared to controls healthy, anti-mannose autoantibodies in patients with rheumatoid arthritis, and intestinal infection among adults and children13-15.
+At present, the only effective treatment is to follow a gluten-free diet for life.
+There is no medicine that prevents damage or prevents the body from attacking the intestines when gluten is present.
+Strict adherence to the diet helps to heal the intestines, which in most cases resolves all symptoms, and depending on when the diet is started, the risk of osteoporosis, bowel cancer and, in some cases, infertility can also be eliminated.
+Diet can be stressful; failure to comply with the diet may lead to relapse.
+The prevalence of CD has not been established in Yemen, either in the general population or in symptomatic patients.
 Therefore, the current study aimed to assess the prevalence of disease in symptomatic patients and to investigate associated symptoms and signs; and whether prevalence of CD varies greatly between different ages and genders.